-Awareness, Understanding and Knowledge
+Awareness, Understanding and Knowledge The candidate will be able to:

-- Understand the concept of learning styles; discuss the different styles and provide examples of how to recognize a student's learning style. - Identify styles of teaching and explain the use of the command and task styles. - Compare student profiles of adults and children with similar disabilities learning in the Beginner/Novice Zone. - Discuss key factors in maintaining an environment that accommodates the special needs of each student and is paced appropriately. - Identify a variety of ways to develop trust between instructors and their students. - Demonstrate an understanding of safety, including the Responsibility Code.

-Understand differing needs of a student in the selected disability module.
+- Understand the concept of learning styles; discuss the different styles and provide examples of how to recognize a student's learning style. - Identify styles of teaching and explain the use of the command and task styles. - Compare student profiles of adults and children with similar disabilities learning in the Beginner/Novice Zone. - Discuss key factors in maintaining an environment that accommodates the special needs of each student and is paced appropriately. - Identify a variety of ways to develop trust between instructors and their students. - Demonstrate an understanding of safety, including the Responsibility Code. - Understand differing needs of a student in the selected disability module.